Brett-Tanner/Journal/2023/Sep_23.md

 ### Odin Project - [Weather App](https://github.com/Brett-Tanner/weather)

 - [] Display the info (all in a main element)
+  - [x] Switch to Vite as a build tool
-  - [] Create containers for the layout elements and do a pulse effect while loading (if no data passed), fill with content once received
+  - [x] Create containers for the layout elements and do a pulse effect while loading (if no data passed), replace with content once received
-  - [] Location info header at top of main
+  - [x] Location info header at top of main
   - [] Current weather card, followed by three days of forecast cards
-  - [] Change the border color/shadow of the cards according to weather
+  - [] Change the border color/shadow (and background color) of the cards according to weather

 ### Work Project - [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)